On a special class of gradient Ricci solitons: Declarations

-The authors thank Ronaldo Freire de Lima for the critical reading of the manuscript and for the valuable suggestions that significantly improved the writing and the presentation of the results of this work.
-The first author has been partially supported by the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq), Grant 310458/2021-8, and by the Fundação de Amparo à Pesquisa do Estado de São Paulo (FAPESP), Grants 2022/16097-2, 2023/11126-7 and 2024/00923-6.
-The second author has been partially supported by the same agency, Grant 2020/14075-6.
+José N.V.
+Gomes has been partially supported by the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq), Grant 310458/2021-8, and by the Fundação de Amparo à Pesquisa do Estado de São Paulo (FAPESP), Grants 2022/16097-2, 2023/11126-7 and 2024/00923-6.
+Marcus A.M.
+Marrocos was also partially supported by the latter agency, Grant 2020/14075-6.